 Wylie’s Baths are located just a few hundred metres south of iconic Coogee Beach in Sydney, situated below the famous Maroubra to Bondi coastal walkway.
 The baths were built in 1907 by Harry Alexander Wylie, a champion long distance swimmer.
 Their construction coincided with the emerging interest in seaside baths in Sydney at the beginning of the 20th Century.
 The Baths have breathtaking, sweeping 180 degree views of the sparkling Pacific Ocean and overlook the famous Wedding Cake Island.

 The Figure Eight Pools are a cluster of naturally formed rockpools tucked between sheltered coastal headlands in Sydney’s Royal National Park.
-They are only accessable from Burning Palms Beach by climbing over the rocks at low tide.
+They are only accessible from Burning Palms Beach by climbing over the rocks at low tide.
 It is a difficult walk and only safe at low tide with very calm, flat ocean conditions.
 If you plan on visiting these beautiful, natural ocean baths be sure to wear sturdy footwear and visit with a friend!
+While not man-made, we felt these definitely earned a place on the list for their natural beauty and uniqueness!